3 Ways Fasting Improves Autoimmune Diseases

 To experience the immune-supporting benefits of fasting, I recommend that you start with intermittent fasting.
 Intermittent fasting is a strategy that involves fasting for a certain period of a day.

 There are different types of intermittent fasting strategies you can choose from depending on your fasting experience, health, lifestyle, and preference.
-Some types may be practiced every day of the week while others types of fasting are best employed only several times a week.
+Some types may be practiced every day of the week while other types of fasting are best employed only several times a week.

 The Simple Fast